tozd/go-fun/README.md

 - Provides [Groq](https://groq.com/), [Anthropic](https://www.anthropic.com/) and
   [Ollama](https://ollama.com/) integrations for AI models.
 - Uses adaptive rate limiting to maximize throughput of API calls made to integrated AI models.
+- Provides a CLI tool `fun` which makes it easy to run data-defined and description-defined functions on files.

 ## Installation